-Includes purchases of new investments, as well as discount accretion on investments. (a)
+Includes purchases of new investments, as well as discount accretion on investments.

-The charge in unrealized appreciation is reflected in the net charge in unrealized appreciation on investments in the Consolidated Statements of Operations.
-Realized gains (losses) are included in the net realized gain on investments in the Consolidated Statements of Operations. (b)
+The change in unrealized appreciation is reflected in the net change in unrealized appreciation on investments in the Consolidated Statements of Operations.
+Realized gains (losses) are included in the net realized gain on investments in the Consolidated Statements of Operations.